goldstack/goldstack/docs/goldstack/how-does-it-work/index.md

 title: How Does It Work
 ---

-Generating new starter projects with Goldstack is very simple and quick.
+Generating new starter projects with Goldstack is simple and quick.

 [%Step-by-step Walkthrough](https://www.youtube.com/embed/jIXaN1Os0CE)

 ### Step 1: Select the modules you need

-Rather than providing a library of projects, Goldstack provides a _library of module templates_ that can be used to compose project.
+Rather than providing a library of projects, Goldstack provides a _library of module templates_ that can be used to compose projects.
 This ensures that you can start with a project that includes exactly the features you need.

 Some examples of modules are: